 Our eyes see things by recieving light emitted by or bounced off it.
-Monitors fool our eyes into seeing something by emitting the same amount of light.
-Game engines aim to construct the realistic image data and transform it to correctly reach the user's eye.
+Monitors fool our eyes into seeing something by emitting the same amount of light with LEDs / LCD + backlight.
+In computer graphincs we aim to construct the realistic image data and transform it to correctly reach the user’s eye.

 For example, in this photo of an apple, conceptually we used a camera to capture the intensity values of the scene, saved it to storage, and displayed on the screen the same or similar intensity values to recreate the intensity values of the scene thaat was captured.
 This makes the display look like the scene of an apple!

 In a simplified world, we’d simply read these values, save them to disk, and throw them on the monitor, and call it a day.
 Of course in practice this runs into many problems.
 For example, if we simply read these values and threw them on disk in 8-bit, we would run into bitrate issues:

 The above image shows the banding issues as a result of storing naive values and displaying them.
 Furthermore, in practice every device isn’t perfect 1:1 response in input to output; the camera sensor can affect this, analogue photo development can affect this, the digital bitrate can affect this as mentioned above, the monitor or dispplay device itself can affect this.
 We call this linearity; a camera response is more linear if it transfers closer to 1:1, as in 40 nits scene = 40 nits in image value, 50 nits in scene = 50 nits in captured image value.